 This dish is so rich and comforting.
 It makes the perfect substitute for the real thing!

-And while spaghetti squash is not exactly the same as real pasta (don’t we all wish it was), it is nutritious and tasty and it does give you an experience quite close to that of eating the noodles.
+And while spaghetti squash is not exactly the same as real pasta (don’t we all wish it was), it is very tasty and it does give you an experience quite close to that of eating the noodles.

 The ingredients you’ll need